andersspielen/PotionGamesIssues/README.md

 #### Chest-Types

-* End Portal Frame: Normal chest like in SurivalGames
+* End Portal Frame: Normal chest like in SurvivalGames
-* Target: Special chest with Flame-Bow and Arrows
+* Target: A special chest with Flame-Bow and Arrows
-* Netherite Block: Special chest with Netherite Ingots
+* Netherite Block: A special chest with Netherite Ingots
 * Composter: Shop with potions (Build a Beacon under the Composter to make it shown on the whole map)

 #### Create Join and Stats Signs

 * Join Sign
-    * Place a Sign and type in the first line `PotionGames` and in the second line `Join`
+  * Place a Sign and type in the second line `PotionGames` and in the third line `Join`
 * Stats Sign
-    * Place a Sign and type in the first line `PotionGames` and in the second line `Stats`
+  * Place a Sign and type in the second line `PotionGames` and in the third line `Stats`

 #### Create Stats-Wall